 The hot springs at Mōrere were a traditional bathing spot for the Ngāti Rākaipaaka hapū (sub-tribe).
 The springs became a government thermal reserve and tourist attraction in the late 19th century.
-These boys are enjoying a soak in the warm water while the girls look on – their turn would have come after the boys had departed.
+These boys are enjoying a soak in the warm water while the girls watch – their turn would have come after the boys had departed.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.